HoTa90/SoftUni-React-Movies-Project/README.md

 # Softuni Movies

 A React-based Single Page Application for movie enthusiasts, providing comprehensive information about films, TV series, and celebrities.
-The platform features public catalog browsing and private user areas with personalized watchlists and review functionality.
+The platform features public catalog browsing and private user areas with personalized watchlists and reviews functionality.

 ## Live Preview